GLOBAL MARKETS-Stocks recover on Citi news, dollar steady

 * Dollar trades mostly flat ahead of Fed chief's testimony

-* Oil near three-month lows as supply fears ease (Adds close of U.S. markets)
+* Oil near three-month lows as supply fears ease (Adds oil settlement prices)

 By Herbert Lash